dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 # North Star / Longer-term vision

-MSBuild provides a rich OM exposing the build scripts, data and execution so that various quality checking rules can be authored.
+MSBuild provides a rich object model (further just OM) exposing representation of the build scripts (unstructured and structured model of documents contributing to the build), build data (the definition and evaluated values of MSBuild primitives) and build execution (the eventing model of inputs, processing and outputs of the orchestrated execution) so that various quality checking rules can be authored.
 This includes static analysis rules (e.g. checking validity of condition expressions) as well as build execution rules (e.g. checking of referencing nonexistent files) and composition rules (e.g. unintended outputs overwrites checking).
 Identical OM is exposed from live build execution and via post-build log event sourcing – so that users can choose whether the build analysis will happen as part of the build or as a separate process.

 Users are able to tune the behavior of the checks via `.editorconfig` which brings unified and standardized experience with other tooling (including built-in and third-party C# analyzers) leveraging `.editorconfig` files.